-All 1003 funding from the Georgia Department of Education (GaDOE) to schools identified as CSI or TSI will be based on the goals identified in common School Improvement Plans that connect with a Comprehensive Needs Assessment, but LEAs may choose not to submit district-level comprehensive needs assessments or improvement plans.
-1003 funds are part of the bundle of funding used to support the goals for improvement in identified schools and their LEAs.
-These processes ensure that identified schools are positioning funds around improvement goals and priorities.
+All 1003 funding from the Georgia Department of Education (GaDOE) to districts/schools will be based on the goals identified in common improvement plans that connect with the common, Comprehensive Needs Assessment.
+1003 funds are part of the bundle of funding used to support the goals for improvement in schools and districts.
+These processes ensure that districts are positioning funds around improvement goals and priorities.

-Because the needs assessment and the improvement planning template are built around a state-developed common framework of improvement, the goals generated by schools are able to be served with a more cohesive, effective, and aligned approach at the state, regional, and local levels.
+Because the needs assessment and the improvement planning template are built around a state-developed common framework of improvement, the goals generated by districts and schools are able to be served with a more cohesive, effective, and aligned approach at the state, regional, and local levels.